Medicines that work great in a petri dish or a mouse might not be effective when deployed in people.

 Like an iceberg

-Peter Doshi, associate editor at The BMJ, and an assistant professor at the University of Maryland, the wealth of unpublished trial data held by industry and others to an iceberg.
+Peter Doshi, associate editor at The BMJ, and an assistant professor at the University of Maryland,

 Almost all of it is below the surface and inaccessible to outsiders.